SPACE IS LIMITED!

 Our doors will open the first day of school, Monday, August 17th.

-(Fridays are called “Flex Fridays” for school and have no regularly scheduled class times.)
+(Wednesdays are called “Flex Wednesdays” for school and have no regularly scheduled class times.)

 Our goal is to remain open as long as our high school students are doing virtual learning.